opendatatrentino/jadoc/README.md

 * fully exploit all the existing editing features of Github
 * reuse version information from git repo and Maven while generating the website
+* let Jedoc perform the tedious tasks like checking versions, fixing links, publishing javadoc, ..
 * evolve documention in separate branches
-    * so if you have to patch something or just improve docs, just work in relative `branch-x.y` and then run Jedoc to publish it.
+    * so if you have to patch something or just improve docs, just work in relative `branch-x.y` and then run Jedoc to publish it (even if it is not released).
     * if you need to add functionality, create new branch named `branch-x.y+1`